DavidLaidlaw/WristVisualizer/README.md

   this version.
 Latest user interface enhancements are not included.
 No further enhancements are planned for this version as of March 2019.

 - **master**.
-The lastest code with Coin3D, SoWin, Volume rendering and latest UI changes.
-Any future additions are planned for this branch.
+The lastest code with Coin3D, SoWin, volume rendering and latest UI changes.
+All future additions are planned for this branch.
 If in doubt, use this branch.

 ## Getting WristVisualizer